ONLYOFFICE/services4integration/drupal/README.md

 ```
 The script is finished
 ```
-Then you can go to the Redmine web interface at: `http://IP-SERVER/` and check the connector operation.
+Then you can go to the Drupal web interface at: `http://IP-SERVER/` and check the connector operation.
 Default login: user password: bitnami